Warming Center Open

 Rockland County residents are the least served members of the Metropolitan Transportation Authority (MTA), as evidenced by the well-documented $40+ million value gap each year between what Rockland pays to the MTA and what it receives in return.
-MTA’s own recent analysis shows the gap is even greater.
+MTA’s own analysis shows the gap is even greater.

 The County of Rockland has conducted several Cost-Benefit studies to determine the benefits associated with the County's membership in the MTA.
 In addition, the County references MTA's own analyses in ongoing efforts to determine the value Rockland County receives.